 If you use alcohol-containing products, such as a mouthwash containing alcohol (look out for “ethanol” in the active ingredients), this can really dry out your mouth, so try switching to one with a different formula.

 Prolonged xerostomia can result in tooth damage, discomfort and a poor quality of sleep.
-Those with dry mouth have an increased risk of dental caries.
+Those with dry mouth have an Trusted SourceRisk factors in dental caries - PubMed The three main factors in dental caries–diet, microflora and a susceptible tooth–were identified almost 100 years ago.
+Since that time a large number of further local and general risk factors have been identified. www.ncbi.nlm.nih.gov .
 If you find this issue is causing you a lot of discomfort, you should definitely consult with your doctor and dentist for some advice on the best way forward, especially if it is accompanied by additional symptoms such as: